 We organized a ranking system with two systems that allows us to play each other.

-PM: If some French want to come here to play ...
-How do we do it?
+PM: If French people want to come and play here… How do we do it?

-JT: In the web page, there is a tab "quieres juegar" (where do you want to play?)
-Where you indicate your level of play and for example the time at which you wish to play.
-And this system allows you to search for people of your level at the time you want to play.
-We also have a business loan system when we arrive late for example so that people can play without wasting time.
+JT: In the web page, there is a tab “quieres juegar” (Do you want to play?)
+Where you indicate your level of play and for example the time at which you want to play.
+And this system allows you to search for people of your level at the time slot you want to play.
+We also have a business loan system when we arrive late, for example, so that people can play without wasting time.

 We did not do this sport for profit but for the taste of sport and as many people can come to play padel.

 Franck Binisti and Frédéric Bertucat - Padel Magazine

 Franck Binisti discovers the padel at the Pyramid Club in 2009 in the Paris region.
 Since then padel is part of his life.
 You often see him touring France by going to cover the big French paddle events.